Quick tutorial of how to get Android apps on Kindle Fire without rooting plus all the essential installation tips & instructions.

 The Amazon Appstore is the second biggest Android app repository just after Google Play.
 However, not all Android apps that are in Google Play are available in the Amazon Appstore.

-Many good apps are missing and official Google apps, such as Gmail and YouTube, are obvious examples.
 Fortunately, thanks to the fact that Fire OS is based on Android, most Android apps are compatible with Amazon tablets and you can install them on your Kindle Fire in a few simple steps I am about to show you.

 The only limitation comes with Google apps that need logging in to work and which aren't available in the Amazon Appstore by default.
 In this case you need to install Google Play services (together with a couple of other files) to make Google apps work on your Kindle Fire.